|PainPatterns.com Understanding and Treating Pain without Drugs|

-I offer myofascial treatment and other pain management services in the Millburn, Livingston, Bloomfield and Cedar Grove area of northern NJ.
-If you live in a town such as Glen Ridge, Clifton, Little Falls, or Fairfield, NJ I would still be the closest certified therapist.
-Maplewood, Livingston, Roseland and Totowa also fall into this category, as do Mountain View, Preakness, West and South Orange, NJ and much of the rest of New Jersey.
-Verona, Essex Fells and Montclair and Caldwell NJ of course are in the immediate vicinity.
+I offer myofascial treatment and other pain management services for the Clinton, Towaco, Fayson Lakes and Rockaway Valley area of northern NJ, though I am not immediately nearby.
+If you live in a town such as Franklin, Powerville, Hibernia, or Mount Hope NJ I would still be the closest certified therapist.
+Meridan, Kinnelon, Marcella and Lyonsville NJ also fall into this category, as does Taylortown, NJ and much of the rest of New Jersey.
+Somewhat distant towns are mentioned because I have seen many times that people are glad to travel even several hours to get rid of pain.
 If you live elsewhere you may be able to find a practitioner nearby.

 Copyright 2007 Joseph Hoane